doleron/basic-googletest-example/README.md

 ## Description

-An example how to use google testing framework, one of the most popular framework for unit test C++ projects.
+This project is an example how to use google testing framework, one of the most popular framework for unit test C++ projects.

 As usual, cmake is used for build generation.
 The google test (or just gtest) library github repository is cloned in build time.